 And think to write this down

-Having re-posted the above, I wonder whether the poem is 'finished'.
-I tend to make whatever cover for myself, listing any given poem as a 'work in progress', such as perhaps all poems may/must necessarily be.
+Having re-posted the poem, I wonder whether the poem is 'finished'.
+I tend to cover, listing any given poem as a 'work in progress', such as perhaps all poems may/must necessarily be.
 That thought back of mind, I opened the current issue of PN Review (No. 279) this morning, and read an appreciation by the editor of his longtime collaborator and fellow poet Stanley Moss, who died recently at age 99:

 Often he would complete a poem and then follow on with three or four revisions: these sequences are editorially fascinating.
 He was profligate in discarding memorable lines, heaping up darlings like Herod's babies.
 He usually knew when a poem, whether his own or those of his authors, was finished.

 Stanley Moss 'knew' when a poem was 'finished'.
-As editor who would publish one or more of Moss's poems from time to time, he might comment on the poet's skills; the shared challenges poets must face:
+As editor who would publish one or more of Moss's poems from time to time, he might be in a position to comment on the poet's skills; on the shared challenges poets must face:

 My occasional complaints were with his syntax, his sporadic doggerelish rhymes, and sometimes with enjambments, line and stanza breaks.